bpanel-org/bpanel/README.md

-For local development, you run just the bcoin docker container (`docker-compose up -d bcoin`) and then `npm run start:dev -- --client-id=_docker` (or `npm run start:poll -- --client-id=_docker` for Mac since webpack's watch can behave strangely on macOS) to run bPanel and its server from your local box.
+For local development, you run just the bcoin docker container (`docker-compose up -d bcoin`) and then `npm run start:dev -- --client-id=_docker` (or `npm run start:poll -- --client-id=_docker` on Mac to enbable webpack's watch with filesystem polling) to run bPanel and its server from your local box.

 Note that the `--client-id` argument tells bPanel which client config